Six hard-working and committed transition year students from The Marist College In Athlone.

 We are taking our award winning Formula 1 concept car to represent Ireland in the finals of an international F1 competition in Texas, USA; and we’re going there to win!

-Throughout the school year, and all through the summer, we developed skills and competency in complex mathematics (and engineering fundamentals) to design and refine our winning F1 car, Blue Lightening.
+Throughout the school year, and summer break, we developed skills and competency in complex mathematics (and engineering fundamentals) to design and refine our winning F1 car, Eddie's Rocket.
 Our c.300mm car will be propelled down a 20m track in Austin by a single pressurised CO2 canister.
 We have designed, modelled, and built the car with the smoothest bearings, most appropriate materials, and most efficient aerodynamic profile.

 Most innovative team’ in Ireland with trophies for the fastest car and best use of ICT & CAD; and a place on the starting grid in Austin, Texas in October.
 We have our place in the finals, we just need your help to get us there!